DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

     low_score_indicator
 LIMIT 10
 ```
+Using Tableau we can visualise the results of this query:-
 <img width="1132" alt="Screenshot 2024-09-08 at 19 51 02" src="https://github.com/user-attachments/assets/f99f0326-4db1-479d-abfd-a778a73921a6">

 <img width="1150" alt="Screenshot 2024-09-08 at 21 03 28" src="https://github.com/user-attachments/assets/013c06d6-0539-4d8f-8143-ec0a155d2f4e">